DemonDxv/Anticheat-Open-Source/README.md

 ****Developers: demon & rhys****

-**Credits:**

-darkandblue (prediction processing)

-funkemunky & Rhys & Luke (bounding boxes, reflection, protocol from Atlas https://github.com/funkemunky/Atlas)

-(original code of atlas is from Luke (firefly dev) and the Atlas code was modified to be less heavy by Rhys but I still gotta give funke his credit lol)

 **Spigot Page: https://www.spigotmc.org/resources/anticheat.93504/**

 If your planning on forking / taking code to resell make sure to leave credits.